Hedian History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Hedian research.
 Another 163 words (12 lines of text) covering the years 1280, 1200, 1303, 1327, 1583, 1574, 1586, 1651, 1656, 1658, 1583, 1629, 1667, 1669, 1723, 1746, 1503, 1479, 1623, 1653, 1667 and 1629 are included under the topic Early Hedian History in all our PDF Extended History products and printed products wherever possible.

 Hedian Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Hedian include Hayden, Haydon and others.
+The recorded variations of Hedian include Hayden, Haydon, Hadenham and others.